Statistics for stochastic processes

 Academic year 2023/2024

 - Course ID

 - Second semester

 - D.M.
 270 TAF B - Distinctive

 - Type of examination

 - Good knowledge of probability theory and the basics of stochastic processes.
-In more details you will need
+In more details

 - laws of large numbers and central limit theorems